pascalgn/automerge-action/README.md

   Blocking labels take precedence, so if a pull request has both labels `wip` and `documentation-updated`, it will not be merged.

+- `AUTOMERGE`: A label which will trigger of automerge action.
+  If it is empty string or undefined, default label `automerge` is used.

+- `AUTOREBASE`: A label which will trigger of autorebase action.
+  If it is empty string or undefined, default label `autorebase` is used.

 You can configure the environment variables in the workflow file like this:

 ```